CryptoGing/Guide/docs/gettingSetup/piAppPlatform/piSDK.md

 ##### Payments
 The `payments` string is needed to initialize Pi payments.
-It does not return any information within the authenticate promise.
+It does not return any information within then returned promise object from the Authenticate function.
 To include it see the below code example:

 #### Code Exapmle
-// Requesting payment scope from the Pi SDK:
 {% highlight javascript %}
-const scopes = ['payments'];
+// Requesting payment scope from the Pi SDK: const scopes = ['payments'];

 //Empty function that will log an incomplete payment if found